Joni Ernst: Iraq

 Of the Iraq War and weapons of mass destruction, she said, "We don't know that there were weapons on the ground when we went in.
 However, I do have reason to believe there were weapons of mass destruction in Iraq.
 That was the intelligence that was operated on.
 I have reason to believe there was weapons of mass destruction.
 My husband served in Saudi Arabia as an Army Central Command sergeant major for a year and that's a hot-button topic in that area."
 After criticism from Iowa Democrats and some commentators, Ernst then issued a statement that she had not meant to suggest that Iraq had WMD at the time of invasion, but rather that Iraq had used WMDs in the past, and that her point was that "we don't know exactly what happened to those weapons."

 When asked whether she supports the limited airstrikes conducted in Iraq in August 2014, Ernst said, "What I can say is what I would have supported is leaving additional troops in Iraq longer and perhaps we wouldn't have this situation today."

+Israel

+In October 2023, days after the beginning of the Gaza war, Ernst led a congressional delegation to meetings with Prime Minister of Israel Benjamin Netanyahu, other Israeli leaders, and American civilians in Israel.
+She said the meetings were meant to "reassure the leadership in Israel as well as a number of American families that were there that we stand shoulder to shoulder with Israel".

+In July 2024, before Netanyahu gave a speech to Congress, Ernst led a Republican press conference "demanding action from this waffling White House" and called for U.S. sanctions and weapons to help Israel defeat Hamas.
+She also criticized Vice President Kamala Harris for not attending the speech, calling her absence "a disgrace" and asking what duties Harris would neglect if elected president.